Generalized solution for the Herman Protocol Conjecture: Main results

-If the node $N$ is not between $x(N)$ and $x(1)$ then we first re-enumerate the tokens to fit the assumption.
-We will see in Proposition \ref{prop:properties of psi w proof} that neither the choice of the direction, nor the re-enumeration of the vectors affect $\Psi(x)$, even though the summands separately depend on those. \end{defn} Geometrically, $x\mapsto\Psi(x)$ can be described as summing up the (directed) angle bisectors of the vectors $e^{\frac{\pi i}{N}x(j)}$ (maybe after renumbering) and the fixed unit vector $1$ with an extra twist: for odd $j$ we reflect the resulting angle bisector vector to the origin.
+Geometrically, $x\mapsto\Psi(x)$ can be described as summing up the (directed) angle bisectors of the vectors $e^{\frac{\pi i}{N}x(j)}$ and the fixed unit vector $1$ with an extra twist.
+Namely, for odd $j$ we reflect the resulting angle bisector vector to the origin.
 Informally, this reflection is applied to stabilize the quantity under the disappearance of two colliding tokens.
-Formally, it means that if $x(j)=x(j+1)$ then deleting these two tokens from the vector $x$ will not change the value of $\Psi(x)$.
-Also the alternating sign is responsible for the independence of $\Psi$ to the choice of the direction.
-These issues are discussed in details in the Appendix, but we state here the properties of $\Psi$ we plan to use in this section:
+Formally, it means that if $x(j)=x(j+1)$ then deleting these two tokens from the vector $x$ does not change the value of $\Psi(x)$.
+Also the alternating sign is responsible for the independence of $\Psi$ from the choice of the direction, i.e., the identification of the circle with the unit circle in the complex plane.

-\begin{prop} For any state $x$ we have \begin{enumerate} \item The choice that we made at the identification of the plane with $\mathbb{C}$ does not affect $\Psi(x)$.
-In other words, $\Psi(x)$ is invariant under the simultaneous translation of $x(j)$'s, even if during the translation, a token jumps over $1\in\mathbb{C}$. \item The disappearance of two token when they meet do not affect $\Psi(x)$. \item $\Psi(x)\leq1$, with equality if and only if there is only one token at state $x$. \item $\Psi(x)\geq0$, with equality if and only if $x$ is the equidistant (not necessarily three-token) configuration. \end{enumerate} \end{prop}
+\begin{prop} For any state $x$ we have \begin{enumerate} \item The choice made at the identification of the plane with $\mathbb{C}$ does not affect $\Psi(x)$.
+That is, $\Psi(x)$ is invariant under the simultaneous translation of the $x(j)$, even if during the translation, a token jumps over $1\in\mathbb{C}$. \item The disappearance of two colliding tokens does not affect $\Psi(x)$. \item $\Psi(x)\leq1$, with equality if and only if there is only one token at state $x$. \item $\Psi(x)\geq0$, with equality if and only if $x$ is an equidistant configuration with at least three tokens. \end{enumerate} \end{prop} \begin{proof} For the first statement, note that a $-2\pi\frac{k}{2N}$ rotation of the choice of $1\in\mathbb{C}$ corresponds to a multiplication of every vector by a length 1 complex number.
+Assuming that $0\leq x(j)$ implies $0\leq x(j)+k$ for all $j$, i.e., no token jumps over the abstract border between $0$ and $2N-1$, this transformation does not alter $\Psi(x)$ since